DWIZ-AM

-DWIZ (882 AM) is a radio station owned and operated by Aliw Broadcasting Corporation, a subsidiary of the ALC Group of Companies, and serves as the flagship station of the DWIZ network.
-The station's studio is located at the 5th Floor, Citystate Centre, 709 Shaw Boulevard, Brgy.
-Oranbo, Pasig, and its transmitter is located at Osmeña St., Brgy.
+DWIZ (882 AM) is a radio station owned and operated by Aliw Broadcasting Corporation, a subsidiary of the ALC Group of Companies.
+It serves as the flagship station of the DWIZ network, which was established in late January 2023.
+The station's studio is located at the 20th Floor, Citystate Centre, 709 Shaw Boulevard, Brgy.
+Oranbo, Pasig; and its transmitter is located along Osmeña St., Brgy.
 Pag-Asa, Obando, Bulacan.